 Entertainment and information are two of the main drivers why we click the like button on the Facebook pages of our favourite restaurant, celebrity or sport club.
 We do this because we want to know what is happening or what the person is up-to at the moment.
 In some cases you want to know as much as possible about a certain topic and you are not afraid to read long texts by your favourite celebrity.
 Thus our next hypothesis: more texts lead to more interactions.

 Looking into the results we saw that our hypothesis was proven wrong.
-Our finding showed us that a Facebook post with 1 and 50 characters gets the most average interactions.
+Our finding showed us that a Facebook post with 1-50 characters gets the most average interactions.
 Posts without any text receive the second most interactions. quintly’s next takeaway: Keep your descriptions short and to the point in order to get the attention of your followers.

 Hashtags or emojis: Which one do you prefer?